lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

 Whenever you run the risk of getting stuck, cheat
 :   Don't forget to push new tasks on the stack that undoes the
-    cheating, later.
+    passing_the_buck, later.
 This records the cheat, which is great.

 Use dodging to help breaking complex cases up into several less complex ones :   Don't forget to push new tasks on the stack that undoes the dodge,